IdaFaust/hsro-inf-fpk.github.io/assets/05-vorlesung/slides.md

 ---

-# But!
+# Unfortunately...,

-Unfortunately, we require the implementation (and logic) of the `howOften` in the _class_ although it belongs to the _mixin_.
+... we have to implement the `howOften()` method in the _class_ although it belongs to the _mixin_.

 What we need is a way for the mixin to store and retrieve its state with the object.

-This is where we can make use of inheritance and interfaces as well as generic methods.
+This is where we can make use of **inheritance** and **interfaces** as well as generic methods:

-First, we specify an interface `Stateful`, that specifies generic methods to store and retrieve the state.
+- First, we specify an interface `Stateful`, that specifies generic methods to store and retrieve the state.
-We use the `Class` object as key to store the state information and provide an `initial` value for the get method.
+- We use the `Class` object as key to store the state information and provide an `initial` value for the get method.
-The generic method allows us to avoid casts from `Object` to our actual state object.
+- The generic method allows us to avoid casts from `Object` to our actual state object.

 ```java
 interface Stateful {